List of Cars characters: Finn McMissile

 Finn McMissile (voiced by Michael Caine in the second film and Martin Jarvis in all other media) is a British secret agent working for C.H.R.O.M.E. who recruits Mater to help in his mission.
 He is stern yet kind.
-His model, a 1965 Fautless GT according to Pixar's Meet the Cars book, is a Pixar in-house design.
+His model, a 1960s Fautless GT according to Pixar's Meet the Cars book, is a Pixar in-house design.
 He is based on classic European sports cars such as the Aston Martin DB5 and BMW 507, while his small tail fins were inspired by a 1958 British sports car called the Peerless—one of the few British cars with fins.
 Finn's suspicions about the World Grand Prix turn out to be correct, as the event was revealed to be a cover-up by Miles Axlerod to turn the world against alternative fuel.

 Finn returns as a playable character in Cars 2: The Video Game.

 His overall characterization is inspired by James Bond.

 Holley Shiftwell

 Holley Shiftwell (voiced by Emily Mortimer) is a British spy-in-training at C.H.R.O.M.E. and she is Mater's love interest.
 According to Pixar's Meet the Cars book, Holley's model is a Pixar in-house design known as a 2008 MT-R Mark II.
 Her model name appears to be in reference with a TVR sports car called the Tuscan Mark II, one of Holley's design inspirations.
 She bears resemblance to the 2008 RMC Scorpion, along with having a similar 3.5-liter V6 engine to this vehicle.

 Holley later returned in Cars 2: The Video Game as a playable character.

 Siddeley

 Siddeley (voiced by Jason Isaacs) is a Gulfstream V spy jet plane that works for Finn McMissile.

-His name is a reference to British aircraft company Siddeley.
+His name is a reference to British aerospace and engineering group Hawker Siddeley.

 Leland Turbo

-Leland Turbo (voiced by Jason Isaacs) is a British spy at C.H.R.O.M.E. who infiltrated the Lemons.
+Leland Turbo (voiced by Jason Isaacs) was a British spy at C.H.R.O.M.E. who infiltrated the Lemons.
 His vehicle model resembles a Jaguar E-Type.
-Before he was discovered by Grem and Acer and thrown into a car crusher, he sent out a warning to Finn McMissile to let them know what Professor Zündapp and the Lemons have been up to.
+Before he was discovered by Grem and Acer and crushed into a cube, he sent out a warning to Finn McMissile to let them know what Professor Zündapp and the Lemons have been up to.

 Rod Redline

-Rod "Torque" Redline (voiced by Bruce Campbell) is an American spy who was supposed to meet up with Finn McMissile after infiltrating the Lemons.
+Rod "Torque" Redline (voiced by Bruce Campbell) was an American spy who was supposed to meet up with Finn McMissile after infiltrating the Lemons.
 He is a blue muscle car whose design resembles the modern Dodge Challenger and Ford Mustang.
-Before he is captured and escorted away by Grem and Acer in Tokyo, he slipped a device under Mater so that it can be retrieved by Finn McMissile and Holley Shiftwell.
-Professor Z later killed Redline with a combination of Allinol and an electromagnetic pulse after learning that Mater has the device.
-Redline returns despite his death in the film as a DLC character in Cars 2: The Video Game.
+Before he is taken prisoner by Grem and Acer in Tokyo, he slipped a device under Mater so that it can be retrieved by Finn McMissile and Holley Shiftwell.
+Professor Zündapp later killed Redline with a combination of Allinol and an electromagnetic pulse after learning that Mater has the device.

+Redline returns despite his death in the film as a DLC character in Cars 2: The Video Game where he is in the simulation races.